 An asthma attack is a flare-up of asthma symptoms.
 During an attack, your airways narrow dramatically and you can no longer breathe effectively.
 The severity of an asthma attack can range from mild to severe, but they are often sudden and can be scary.
 It can cause death if not treated promptly.

 If you have asthma, keep an eye out for the early warning signs of an attack.
 These include a persistent cough, heavy breathing after exercise, feeling stressed and tired, and waking up breathless or coughing in the early morning.
 These early signs may give you the opportunity to treat the attack and prevent it from becoming serious or life-threatening.

-If your asthma attack is severe, it is very important to go to the Accident & Emergency (A&E) department.
+If your asthma attack is severe, it is very important to go to the Urgent Care Centre (UCC).
 Here are some symptoms that indicate you are having an asthma attack:

 If you or someone you know is experiencing an asthma attack, you should call an ambulance, say that someone is having an asthma attack and request for an ambulance with oxygen.
 An asthma attack can be fatal as your airways may narrow to such an extent that your body is starved of oxygen.

 On the way to the UCC, you should try to remain calm.
 Panicking will exacerbate your symptoms.
 If you have a bronchodilator inhaler (ventolin), which is an inhaler that opens up and relaxes your airways, you should use it.
 Your doctor may have given you an asthma action plan so you know what to do in an emergency.
 If so, follow the medication guidelines your doctor has given you on the way to the hospital.